 The plaintiff must also show that the breach caused his or her harm and that he or she suffered actual damages as a result.
 If the plaintiff can establish liability, he or she may be awarded damages, including the cost of medical bills, lost earnings, and compensation for pain and suffering.
 If the plaintiff was married when the accident occurred, the plaintiff’s spouse may also be able to recover compensation for the loss of the plaintiff’s services and companionship, caused by the plaintiff’s injuries.
 If you sustained damages due to a motorcycle accident, a seasoned attorney can advise you on the claims that you may be able to pursue.Cases Involving an At-Fault Plaintiff

 Intersection accidents are often serious, but in most cases, they are avoidable.
 If you sustained injuries due to a motorcycle accident that occurred at an intersection, you should speak with an attorney regarding your right to seek damages from the party who caused the accident.
 Joseph I. Lipsky is adept at assisting injured people in the pursuit of damages.
 Mr. Lipsky represents injured people in lawsuits in Orange, Broward, Miami-Dade, Monroe, and Palm Beach Counties, including in Orlando, Fort Lauderdale, Miami, Key West, and West Palm Beach.
 Our offices are located in Miami, Plantation, Delray Beach, and West Palm Beach.
-You can reach us through our form online or at 1-888-352-5298 to schedule a confidential and free consultation with an attorney.
+You can reach us through our form online or at 1-888-352-5298 to schedule a confidential and free consultation with an intersection accident lawyer in Fort Lauderdale.